-applicability of the regional refugee criteria under Article I(2) of the OAU 1969 Convention in the context of disasters.
+abroad".
+309 It is also worth noting that Ethiopia has explicitly accepted the applicability of the regional refugee criteria under Article I(2) of the 1969 Convention in the context of disasters.
+310

 - 212. In light of the foregoing, a good faith application of international principles of treaty interpretation to the phrase "events seriously disturbing public order" does not support a distinction between natural events and other causes of public disorder.
 Furthermore, the experience of the last 40 years makes it tolerably clear that natural disasters have the potential to disturb public order and the effective functioning of a State as much as, if not more than, financial crisis, organised crime, foreign aggression, or internal conflicts.
-In fact, "[t]he effect of the [climate] disaster... is often widespread and could last for a long period of time" and it "may test or exceed the capacity of a community or society to cope, using its own resources, and therefore may require assistance from external sources, which could include neighbouring jurisdictions, or those at the national or international levels."
-See the capacity of a community or society to international levels. - 213.
+In fact, "[t]he effect of the [climate] disaster... is often widespread and could last for a long period of time" and it "may test or exceed the capacity of a community or society to cope, using its own resources, and therefore may require assistance from external sources, which could include neighbouring jurisdictions, or those at the national or international levels".
+312 - 213.
 For the avoidance of doubt, the Interveners do not contend that every case of cross-border displacement will result in a valid claim for international protection.
 Each case will turn on its own facts.
 It is ultimately a task for the administrative authorities and national courts to process and assess the admissibility/merits of a claim for international protection.
 However, on a proper interpretation of the Cartagena Declaration, some cases of cross-border displacements may result from disturbances to public order within the meaning of the instrument.